misha-dig/LED_CONTROLLER_VIA_UART_ATMEGA328P/README.md

 Credit:

-Thanks @xanthium-enterprises repositor and author Rahul Sreedharan for understanding and studying how work UART register code. :)
+Thanks xanthium-enterprises repositor and author Rahul Sreedharan for understanding and studying how work UART register code. :)

 Resource: